delthas/senpai/README.md

 - no logs are kept,
 - history is fetched from the server via [CHATHISTORY],
-- networks are fetched from the server via [bouncer-networks].
+- networks are fetched from the server via [bouncer-networks],
+- messages can be searched in logs via [SEARCH].

 ## Installing